Al Brosch: Early life

 Brosch was born in Farmingdale, New York, on November 8, 1911, to Henry J. Brosch and his wife Catherine.
-In June 1936, he married Ellen Fredericka Blixt.

-Golf career
+Professional career

+Brosch turned pro in the 1930s.
+He primarily worked primarily as a club pro.
+However, Brosch also played some as a touring professional on what is now known as the PGA Tour.
+He made 125 cuts between 1933 and 1962.
+Broach's career was interrupted by his service in World War II.
+He was drafted in 1943 and reached the rank of corporal.

-Brosch worked primarily as a club pro but also played on the PGA Tour, making 125 cuts between 1933 and 1962.
-He was the first player to shoot a round of 60 on the Tour, in the third round of the 1951 Texas Open.
+Brosch was the first player to shoot a round of 60 on the Tour, in the third round of the 1951 Texas Open.
 He went on to finish fourth, shooting a final-round 70 (268), three strokes out of the Dutch Harrison-Doug Ford playoff.
 Three weeks later, Brosch turned in his top PGA Tour performance, a runner-up finish at the St. Petersburg Open.
 He fell by six strokes to winner Jim Ferrier.

 As a club pro, he worked primarily in the New York City area, including Bethpage, Cherry Valley Club, and Sands Point Golf Club.
-He won the Long Island Open 10 times, the Long Island PGA nine times, and the Metropolitan PGA six times.
+Brosch won the Long Island Open ten times, the Long Island PGA Championship nine times, and the Metropolitan PGA six times.
+He success was so great at the Long Island PGA that the tournament was jocularly referred to as a "benefit" for Brosch because he reliably picked up the first place cheque.

-Military service

-He was drafted in 1943 and served in World War II, attaining the rank of corporal.

-Death and legacy
+Personal life

+In June 1936, he married Ellen Fredericka Blixt.

 Brosch died on December 10, 1975, and was interred in Long Island National Cemetery.

+Awards and honors

-Brosch was honored in 1975 as the PGA Metropolitan Section’s second Sam Snead Award recipient for his contributions to golf, the PGA and the Metropolitan Section.
+In 1975, Brosch was honored as the PGA Metropolitan Section’s second Sam Snead Award recipient for his contributions to golf, the PGA and the Metropolitan Section.